jsnewby/rust_middleware/README.md

 - copy `.env.example` to `.env`
 - if you want to use a different DB name, edit `scripts/prepare-db.sql`, `.env` and `Rocket.toml`

+### Tips and tricks

+You can run several instances of the middleware simultaneously, with different options.
+A sensible way of doing this would be one or more using the `-s` option to serve clients, and one (and only one) with the `-p` option, populating the database.

+If you don't want to interrupt service, want to update the database with new features, and can live with short-term (possible) inconsistencies, use the `-H` option with the whole chain to force a reload, but serve from the old version soon.

+**DON'T USE `diesel migration run`!
+**

+The generated `src/schema.rs` does not work, and `diesel migration run` insists on over-writing it.
+We have made a `run-migrations.rs` in the root directory which moves the old `schema.rs` out of the way and replaces it after use.

 ## How to build

 You need a nightly rust build